maxslimb/maxslimb/README.md

 ## 🧐 About
 - 🏄‍ Founder Learn Bytes
 - 👨‍💻 Full Stack Developer
-- 🌟 Ex Head of Product Development at [DoubtConnect](https://doubtconnect.in/)
+- 🌟 Former Head of Product Development at [DoubtConnect](https://doubtconnect.in/)
-- 😄 Jt.
+- 😄 Former Jt.
 Chairman CSI PHCET
 - 🤔 Looking some help with Blockchain and Smart Contracts.
 - 🌱 I love to learn new things and ready to help others.
 - 💻 All of my projects are available [here](https://github.com/maxslimb).